One of my all-time favorite desserts is crumb cake. Entenmann’s crumb cake, specifically.

 - 1 Dash Cinnamon

 Ingredients for Crumb Topping

 - In a separate bowl, make your cake by stirring together the cake mix, protein powder, and seltzer/diet soda.
 I add one tablespoon at a time while mixing to keep it smooth.

-- Generously spray a mug with nonstick spray (don’t be shy!) and add half of your cake mix.
+- Generously spray a mug with nonstick spray (don’t be shy!) and add half of your crumbs to the bottom.

-- Slide the mug cake out onto a plate (you can use your silicone spatula to loosen it away from the edges if necessary) or enjoy directly in the mug.
-Sprinkle the rest of the crumb topping over the cake, top with powdered sugar, and dig in!
+- Slide the mug cake out onto a plate (you can use your silicone spatula to loosen it away from the edges if necessary) or enjoy it directly in the mug.
+Sprinkle the rest of the crumb topping over the cake, top with powdered sugar substitute, and dig in!

 - When I first created this recipe, I used a standard whey protein.
 I've since begun using a whey/casein blend protein in my recipes, but either should work great here!

 - I don't count the carbs from the brown sugar substitute or confectioners sugar (both Swerve products).
 Since they have no caloric value, I do not count them towards the total.
 The sugar alcohol in the recipe come from the cake mix.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.